Eagle.jpg

 Why was Yaya developed?

-The EAGLE project works with out-of-school, low literacy adolescent girls and young women to achieve economic independence.
+The EAGLE project worked with out-of-school, low literacy adolescent girls and young women to achieve economic independence.

 Low literacy girls and young women are economically disadvantaged and have increased vulnerability to HIV and poor sexual and reproductive health outcomes.
-Improving their literacy and numeracy capabilities, giving them sexual health knowledge and skills, and supporting economic empowerment can all reduce their HIV risk, support sexual health, and increase their opportunity to be active empowered citizens.
+By improving their literacy and numeracy capabilities, giving them sexual health knowledge and skills, and supporting economic empowerment the programme aimed to reduce their HIV risk, support sexual health, and increase their opportunity to be active empowered citizens.

-Yaya has been developed to complement the wider life skills work of the project, adding an opportunity to reinforce learning and topic exploration in the privacy of home, and can be used alone or with friends and family.
-Yaya is installed on low cost tablets alongside an education app ..
-This will often be the first time these young women and girls have had the opportunity to engage with digital content, providing a new and fresh opportunity to support their self efficacy and agency.
+Yaya was developed to complement the wider life skills work of the project, adding an opportunity to reinforce learning and topic exploration in the privacy of home, and could be used alone or with friends and family.
+Yaya was installed on low cost tablets alongside an education app.
+It was often the first time these young women and girls had had the opportunity to engage with digital content, providing a new and fresh opportunity to support their self-efficacy and agency.

 We like what [Yaya] said… We can trust her because she has a friendly voice and seems like a very knowledgeable person.